ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 **(NEW) Auditing feature is added**
 * A default Audit container is created at API startup.
+* Auditing is done automatically when updating an item.
+* An example API endpoint is added to demonstrate how to retrieve full history of an entity.
 * Audit container use the entity id as the partition key, so that each entity record technically should have 20G worth of storage size avaiable to store audit log.
-* Auditing is done automatically when updating an item.

 # Give a star
 :star: If you enjoy this project, or are using this project to start your exciting new project, please give it a star.
 Thanks! :star: